Skill, concentration and nerves of steel will all be on display in this most iconic of Paralympic sports.

 In compound and W1 individual events, three arrows are released in each end (for a top score of 30 points) and the athlete with the highest total score after five ends (for a top score of 150 points) is the winner.
-In mixed events, four arrows are released for each end (two per person for a top score of 40 points), and the team with the highest total score after four ends (for a top score of 160 points) is the winner.
+In mixed events, four arrows are released in each end (two per person for a top score of 40 points), and the team with the highest total score after four ends (for a top score of 160 points) is the winner.

 Staying cool under pressure

 The Tokyo 2020 Paralympic Archery competition will involve 140 athletes (80 men and 60 women) in individual men's and women's events (W1, compound - open, recurve - open) and mixed pairs events (W1, compound - open, recurve - open).